mrkamel/redstream/README.md

 least.

 A `Trimmer` is responsible to finally remove messages from redis streams.
-Otherwise the messages will fill up your redis server and redis will finally crash due to out of memory errors.
+Without the `Trimmer` messages will fill up your redis server and redis will finally crash due to out of memory errors.
 However, a `Delayer` deletes messages from a delay stream, after it moved/copied them, so why not simply delete the messages after they have been consumed and successfully processed by a `Consumer`?
 Well, this will probably be added in the future, but please note that you should have only one `Delayer` and only one `Trimmer` per stream.
-However, you can have as many `Consumer` instances per stream as you like.
+Contrary, you can have as many `Consumer` instances per stream as you like.
 Actually, if you need to replicate updates into more than one secondary datastore, you will have to use multiple `Consumer` instances per stream.
 Moreover, to name another use case, elasticsearch requires to denormalize data and you can e.g. use a second `Consumer` to cascade updates to dependent indices stroring denormalized data.

 A `Producer` adds messages to the concrete redis streams, and you can actually pass a concrete `Producer` instance via `redstream_callbacks`: